Pei Ling Hoo - Fotolia

 APIs are a common way for software developers to interface with services, without worrying about the inner workings of that service or the service provider.

-While cloud users can employ consoles and portals to provision and control cloud resources, the public cloud is also a natural fit for APIs.
-Application developers use APIs to access cloud services through web-based communication.
-A developer writes code that makes a call to the cloud provider's API, passes the requisite parameters and arguments in the context of the call, and then examines the response to confirm the operation.
-Let's take a closer look at the purpose and use of APIs in cloud computing.
+While cloud users can employ consoles and portals to provision and control resources, the public cloud is also a natural fit for APIs.
+Let's take a closer look at some of the common questions about cloud development APIs.

 What are cloud APIs?

 Public clouds are founded on the notion of self-service and automation, so APIs are critical to how they operate.
 In fact, AWS, Microsoft Azure, Google Cloud Platform and other cloud platforms use APIs to drive all of their user-facing operations, such as when developers create new software or when they use the console.
-Let's consider how this works with AWS as an example.
+Let's consider how a cloud development API works in AWS as an example.